Chicxulub crater: Discovery

 In 1990, Carlos Byars told Hildebrand of Penfield's earlier discovery of a possible impact crater.
 Hildebrand contacted Penfield and the pair soon secured two drill samples from the Pemex wells, which had been stored in New Orleans for decades.
 Hildebrand's team tested the samples, which clearly showed shock-metamorphic materials.
-A team of California researchers surveying satellite images found a cenote (sinkhole) ring centered on the town of Chicxulub Puerto that matched the one Penfield saw earlier; the cenotes were thought to be caused by subsidence of bolide-weakened lithostratigraphy around the impact crater wall.
-More recent evidence suggests the crater is 300 km wide, and the 180 km ring is an inner wall of it.
+A team of California researchers surveying satellite images found a cenote (sinkhole) ring centered on the town of Chicxulub Pueblo that matched the one Penfield saw earlier; the cenotes were thought to be caused by subsidence of bolide-weakened lithostratigraphy around the impact crater wall.
+More recent evidence suggests the crater is 300 km wide, and the 180 km ring observed is an inner wall of the larger crater.
 Hildebrand, Penfield, Boynton, Camargo, and others published their paper identifying the crater in 1991.
-The crater was named for the nearby town of Chicxulub.
+The crater was named for the nearby town of Chicxulub Pueblo.
 Penfield also recalled that part of the motivation for the name was "to give the academics and NASA naysayers a challenging time pronouncing it" after years of dismissing its existence.

 In March 2010, forty-one experts from many countries reviewed the available evidence: twenty years' worth of data spanning a variety of fields.
 They concluded that the impact at Chicxulub triggered the mass extinctions at the K–Pg boundary.
 Dissenters, notably Gerta Keller of Princeton University, have proposed an alternate culprit: the eruption of the Deccan Traps in what is now the Indian subcontinent.
 This period of intense volcanism occurred before and after the Chicxulub impact; dissenting studies argue that the worst of the volcanic activity occurred before the impact, and the role of the Deccan Traps was instead shaping the evolution of surviving species post-impact.
-A 2013 study compared isotopes in impact glass from the Chicxulub impact with isotopes in ash from the K–Pg boundary, concluding that they were dated almost exactly the same within experimental error.
+A 2013 study compared isotopes in impact glass from the Chicxulub impact with isotopes in ash from the K–Pg boundary, concluding that they were dated almost exactly the same, and within experimental error.